Enfield North: Current

-The contents reflect the local government boundary review for Enfield which came into effect in May 2022.
+The new boundaries reflect the local government boundary review for Enfield which came into effect in May 2022.
 In order to bring the electorate within the permitted electoral range, the Ponders End ward was transferred back from Edmonton.

+The constituency is set in the northern third of the London Borough of Enfield, stretching from Enfield Chase in the west, and the King George V Reservoir in the east, incorporating Brimsdown, Enfield Lock, and the M25 motorway interchange at the boundary with the borough of Broxbourne to the north.